 When facing conflict in a relationship, our minds are conditioned to generate a variety of explanations for our partner’s behavior, ranging from ones that are more… charitable (let’s say) to ones that quickly assign blame.
 Psychologists refer to this as our “attributional style”.

 Past research has found that individuals with a hostile attributional style — those who go straight for a negative conclusion — tend to be less happy in a relationship.
 One study found that people with these tendencies were less likely to be happy in general.
-All the more reason to give your partner the benefit of the doubt in 2022.
+All the more reason to give your partner the benefit of the doubt.

 In the fog of everyday life, it can be easy to forget this one simple bit of relationship wisdom — say nice things to each other.
 Research finds that saying nice things to your partner not only reduces their cholesterol and stress levels, and boosts their immune system.
 But it also boosts yours.

-“Make time to tell your partner why you love them and the positive things that they bring to you and your relationship — quirks and all,” says Dr. Welch, “it’ll do your relationship the world of good in 2022.
+“Make time to tell your partner why you love them and the positive things that they bring to you and your relationship — quirks and all,” says Dr. Welch, “it’ll do your relationship the world of good.

 Download the Paired app for more research-backed relationship advice and couple exercises designed by experts.